Faust (band): 1975–present: breakup, "disappearance" and reunion

 Diermaier/Péron's new Faust made their debut at the 2005 Art-Errorist Avant Garde festival in Schiphorst, Germany, where they also presented a new release entitled Collectif Met(z), a collection including concerts from 1996 and 2005 and unreleased solo songs.
 They also recorded Trial and Error, released on DVD in 2007 by the Fuenfundvierzig Label.
 This incarnation of the group has been extremely active, releasing several CD-Rs and DVD-Rs and touring extensively, including a very successful autumn 2005 UK tour, released in 2007 as ...
 In Autumn by Dirter.
 This release also features ex Henry Cow saxophonist/flautist Geoff Leigh, vocalist Lucianne Lassalle, poet Zoë Skoulding and the members of the Welsh group Ectogram.
 The trio of Diermaier, Péron and Cambuzat performed at a Rock in Opposition festival in France in April 2007.
 This trio lineup also recorded a new album entitled Disconnected which was mixed by Steven Stapleton and Colin Potter of Nurse with Wound.
 It was released to tie in with the 2007 Schiphorst Avant Garde festival in July 2007.
 C'est com... com... compliqué, the second album from these sessions was released in February 2009 on the Bureau B label.
 Krautrock: The Rebirth of Germany (2009), BBC documentary on Krautrock, featured interview segments with Péron and Diermaier.
 In 2011, in collaboration with the British artists Geraldine Swayne and James Johnston, the duo recorded a new Faust studio album, Something Dirty.

 Amaury Cambuzat performing in France, 2007.

 In 2010, Faust with members Hans Joachim Irmler, Steven Wray Lobdell, Lars Paukstat, Michael Stoll and Jan Fride released a new studio album, Faust Is Last, which happened to be the last studio album by Irmler's Faust.
 After the release of the two compilations Momentaufnahme 1 and Momentaufnahme 2, Jean-Hervé Péron declared the band disbanded, which Diermaier later denied.
-Having been absent from the band for 49 years, core member Gunther Wüsthoff reunited with Werner "Zappi" Diermaier to play on the new 2022 Faust album, Daumenbruch.
+Having been absent from the band for 49 years, founder member Gunther Wüsthoff reunited with Werner "Zappi" Diermaier to play on the new 2022 Faust album, Daumenbruch.
 Members of Einsturzende Neubauten and Monobeat Original, another musical project of Diermaier, also play on the album.

 In September 2024, Faust released a new six track album titled Blickwinkel, once again created by the reunited efforts of Diermaier and Wüsthoff, working with a selection of musical friends.

+The influential fourth album by Faust will be played live entirely in Hamburg, Germany on August 23, 2026 by Jean-Herve Peron and seven for the occasion invited musical colleagues.
+Among them his daughter.

+On September 25, 2026 each living member of the 1971-1975 line up will separately release an album under the Faust name on Bureau B: Fliegen lernen curated by Wüsthoff, Gugaruz curated by Diermaier, MOI curated by Péron and Ungebunden curated by Irmler.